yarisvt/tyk-docs/tyk-docs/static/include/create-api-key-include.md

 ![API ID location][7]

 Once you have these values, you can use them to access the dashboard API, the below `curl` command will generate a token for one of your APIs:

+Note:
+  1. Replace the `authorization` header value with your Tyk Dashboard API Access Credentials
+  2. Replace the API ID (`ad5004d961a147d4649fd3216694ebe2`) with your API ID
+  3. It's recommended to validate the JSON using JSON validator to avoid any `malformed input` error

 ```{.copyWrapper}
 curl -X POST -H "authorization: 1238b7e0e2ff4c2957321724409ee2eb" \
   -s \